MCVSD51/d51_dirsync/tests/_README.rst

 The tests
 ---------

-dirsync uses nose_ for testing.
+d51_dirsync uses nose_ for testing.
 All the tests are in the ``tests`` directory, and the nose test runner uses the ``all-modules`` option which is defined in ``tests/setup.cfg``.
 This means that any object which is not intended to contain tests (e.g. a base classes module) shall contain the